 Mass spectrometry (MS) is used for determining the elemental composition of a sample or molecule and for providing information about the chemical structures of molecules.
 The technique has both qualitative and quantitative uses.

-The Waikato Mass Spectrometry Facility operates and maintains the Faculty's range of high-performance mass spectrometers.
-The instrumentation supports research activities within the Faculty and a range of services are available to external institutions and industrial clients.
+The Waikato Mass Spectrometry Facility operates and maintains the Schools range of high-performance mass spectrometers.
+The instrumentation supports research activities within the Schools and a range of services are available to external institutions and industrial clients.
 The facility is a Bruker Daltonics Centre of Excellence.

 Listed below are the Facility's instruments.
 Please refer to the Waikato Mass Spectrometry website for more information.

 Bruker Daltonics MicrOTOF™ Spectrometer; high resolution, electrospray ionisation-time-of-flight instrument, with an atmospheric pressure chemical ionisation (APCI) source option.
 Location: D3.20.
 Contact: Jenny Stockdill.

 Bruker amaZon X mass spectrometer coupled with a Dionex Ultimate 3000 HPLC with a photo diode array detector.
 ESI or APCI source.
 Location: D3.20.
 Contact: Jenny Stockdill.

 The LCMS couples a Dionex Ultimate 3000 HPLC with a photo diode array detector to a Bruker AmaZon X mass spectrometer (ESI or APCI source).
 Ideal for detailed characterization of new chemical entities, metabolites, synthetic products and other small molecules.
 Very low amounts of sample can be analysed.